The Calm Before the Storm: How to Ready Your Home for Wet Weather

 - During heavy rainfalls, minimize your home water use.

 - Overland flooding.
-This type of coverage has only been available to Canadians since 2015 and will provide financial relief from water damage that is the result of a body of water that overflows its normal boundaries.
-It may also provide protection from surface water that’s the result of a heavy rainfall, although coverage specifics will vary by insurer.
+This type of coverage has only been available since 2015.
+It provides financial relief from water damage from a body of water that overflows its normal boundaries.
+It may also provide protection from surface water resulting from heavy rainfall.
+Coverage specifics will vary by insurance provider.

 - Sewer back-up.
-This optional add-on to your home insurance policy will protect you from the costs of extensive damages and clean up if there is a sewer back-up into your home.
+This coverage is an optional add-on to your home insurance policy, and protects you from the costs of extensive damage if there is a sewer back-up into your home.

 Don’t let extreme weather drive up your insurance costs